Construction

 Note

 Generally, you should not need to to call this method directly.
-The construction should usually be done through the special Acts::Blueprint class.
+The construction should usually be done through the special Acts::Experimental::Blueprint class.

 - Parameters: